Configuring Bacularis#

 Autochanger management#

-• unload tape from tape drives
+• Unload tapes from drives

-• label tapes using barcodes
+• Label tapes using barcodes

-• move tapes to import/export slots
+• Move tapes to import/export slots

-• release all import/export slots at once
+• Release individual or all import/export slots

-• update slots using barcodes
+• Update slots using barcode data

 Automatic autochanger configuration#